agude/SWITRS-to-SQLite/README.md

 ## Installation

- The best way tin install SWITRS-to-SQLite is with `pip`:
+The best way to install SWITRS-to-SQLite is with `pip`:

 ```bash
 pip install switrs-to-sqlite